 - Eggs on toast & fruit juice

-Start thinking about what foods work best for you to plan for what to eat before the marathon.
+Start thinking about what foods work best for you to plan how to structure your marathon training diet plan.

-As the duration of your training increases beyond 90 minutes, you should also be practicing consuming carbohydrates during training as part of your marathon training diet to maintain energy levels during the all-important long runs.
-This can be done through carbohydrate-electrolyte drinks, gels or solid foods.
-For a marathon, you should aim to consume approx. 60g carbohydrate per hour (Jeukendrup et al., 2014).
-Two Energels provide 50g carbohydrate.
+As the duration of your training plan increases beyond 90 minutes, you should also practice consuming carbohydrates during training as part of your marathon training diet to maintain energy levels during the all-important long runs.
+This can be done through carbohydrate-electrolyte drinks, gels, or solid foods.
+For a marathon, you should consume approx—60 g of carbohydrates per hour (Jeukendrup et al., 2014).
+Two Energels provide 50g of carbohydrates.
 Staying hydrated is also essential during prolonged training to replace fluids and electrolytes lost through sweat.

-As previously mentioned, it’s important to monitor your strategies as gastrointestinal issues may occur.
-Minimizing this risk is vital to improving performance.
+As previously mentioned, monitoring your strategies is important as gastrointestinal issues may occur.
+Minimising this risk is vital to improving performance.

 Recovery is just as important as the training session.
-If your body doesn’t recover properly then you increase the risk of illness and injury and training performances may be hindered.
-High quality proteins help to repair damaged tissue and promote training adaptations, and 25-30g leucine-rich foods with each meal and after training are an important part of your marathon training diet to maximise this response.
+If your body doesn’t recover properly, you increase the risk of illness and injury, and training performances may be hindered.
+High-quality proteins help to repair damaged tissue and promote training adaptations, and 25-30g leucine-rich foods with each meal and after training are an important part of your marathon training diet to maximise this response.
 It’s also important to replenish your muscle glycogen stores and rehydrate after training.

-Milk is the best thing to have after intense training as it is more effective for stimulating protein synthesis and rehydration, improving subsequent exercise performance and attenuating exercise induced muscle damage than any commercially available sports supplement (Karp et al., 2006; Shirreffs et al., 2007; Cockburn et al., 2010).
+Milk is the best thing to have after intense training as it is more effective for stimulating protein synthesis and rehydration, improving subsequent exercise performance, and attenuating exercise-induced muscle damage than any commercially available sports supplement (Karp et al., 2006; Shirreffs et al., 2007; Cockburn et al., 2010).
 Milk is also rich in calcium to promote bone health.
 You can also make a smoothie with antioxidant-rich fruits if you require additional carbohydrates in your training diet.

 Diet for Low-Intensity Marathon Training and Rest Days

-Remember that carbohydrates are the energy foods, so you don’t need as much on these days.
-Reduce carbohydrate intake and increase protein and include high quality unsaturated fats (e.g. omega-3).
+Remember that carbohydrates are energy foods, so you don’t need as much nowadays.
+Reduce carbohydrate intake, increase protein, and include high-quality unsaturated fats (e.g. omega-3).

-Carbohydrate loading diet involves increasing the amount of carbohydrate you eat the day(s) before a competition.
-It is generally recommended to consume 8-10g carbohydrate per kg of body mass.
-Therefore if you weigh 70kg, you should aim for 560-700g of carbohydrate.
-This is the equivalent to 9 large potatoes, 750g raw pasta or 17½ 500ml bottles of Lucozade sport.
+Carbohydrate loading diet involves increasing the number of carbohydrates you eat the day(s) before a competition.
+Consuming 8-10g of carbohydrates per kg of body mass is generally recommended.
+Therefore if you weigh 70kg, you should aim for 560-700g of carbohydrates.
+This is the equivalent of 9 large potatoes, 750g raw pasta, or 17½ 500ml bottles of Lucozade sport.
 In other words, a lot of carbohydrates!

-Instead, focus on energy dense carbohydrate foods with adequate sources of protein and unsaturated fats, and hydrate well to support muscle glycogen synthesis.
+Instead, focus on energy-dense carbohydrate foods with adequate protein and unsaturated fats sources, and hydrate well to support muscle glycogen synthesis.

 |Food Intake||Carbohydrate (g)|